suzannepk/hands-on-with-summit/challenges/Score-P_and_Vampir_Basics/README.md

 Let's try instrumenting Score-P in a Makefile!
 The Monte Carlo program was created as a demonstration of how MPI can be used to find the value of pi with the Monte Carlo method.
 For more information, see the [Monte Carlo Estimate PI](http://www.selkie.macalester.edu/csinparallel/modules/MPIProgramming/build/html/calculatePi/Pi.html) page.

-First of all, you will need to work with the Wolf filesystem instead of your host directory.
+First of all, you will need to work with the Alpine filesystem instead of your host directory.
 To do this, you can go to your scratch directory:

 ```
-$ cd /gpfs/wolf/<project>/scratch/<username>
+$ cd /gpfs/alpine/<project>/scratch/<username>
 ```

 Then you will need to copy over this Score-P challenge from your host directory:

 ```
-$ cp -r /ccsopen/home/<username>/hands-on-with-summit/challenges/Score-P_and_Vampir_Basics .
+$ cp -r /ccs/home/<username>/hands-on-with-summit/challenges/Score-P_and_Vampir_Basics .
 ```

 >NOTE: the dot at the end of the above command means your current directory.

 You should see the Score-P directory now when issuing the `ls` command.
-Now you are ready to work with Score-P on Ascent.
+Now you are ready to work with Score-P on Summit.

 Before instrumenting Score-P, make sure you are in the `monte_carlo` directory:

 ```
-$ cd /gpfs/wolf/<project>/scratch/<username>/Score-P_and_Vampir_Basics/monte_carlo
+$ cd /gpfs/alpine/<project>/scratch/<username>/Score-P_and_Vampir_Basics/monte_carlo
 ```

 You will need to load the following modules: